tjboldt/Apple2-IO-RPi/README.md

 ## Project Status
 So far, this is a project and not a finished product.
 The current prototype is on the fourth revision and a few have been assembled and tested.
 It is now possible for the Apple II to boot from and write to a virutal hard drive image stored on the RPi in any slot and execute simple commands on the RPi via the Apple II.
 The code has no error handling or tests yet and is incomplete.

+## Features
+1. Boot menu which waits for RPi to be ready
+2. ProDOS bootable drive from image stored on RPi
+3. Execute Linux commands on the RPi from the Apple II
+4. Load binary files directly from the RPi to the II
+5. Update Apple II firmware in place from image on RPi

 ## Roadmap
-1. Detect when RPi is in a ready state
-2. Wifi setup tool
-3. Proper ProDOS clock driver (currently just directly sets values on block reads)
+1. Proper ProDOS clock driver (currently just directly sets values on block reads)
-4. Support for direct file read/write without drive image
+2. Support for direct file read/write without drive image
-5. Image conversion on download
+3. Image conversion on download
-6. Web service call support
+4. Web service call support
-7. Full terminal emulation
+5. Full terminal emulation
-8. Remote code execution
+6. Remote code execution
-9. Proxy VNC connection, rendering as Apple II compatible graphics
+7. Proxy VNC connection, rendering as Apple II compatible graphics

 ## Setup
 1. Have PCBs made from the gerber and drill files in the Hardware folder or email me for a blank or fully assembled board